per-gron/shuriken/src/rs/README.md

 ### 1. Publisher ([Code](include/rs/publisher.h))

 A *Publisher* is a provider of a potentially unbounded number of sequenced elements, publishing them according to the demand received from its Subscriber(s).
-Having a Publisher does not in itself mean that any data is being streamed; many Publishers wait with doing anything until the `operator()` overload (which corresponds to the `subscribe` method in Java Reactive Streams) is invoked.
+Having a Publisher does not in itself mean that any data is being streamed; many Publishers wait with doing anything until the `Subscribe` method is invoked.

-A Publisher MUST publicly inherit the `PublisherBase` class and MUST offer an `operator()` overload for subscribing to the stream that takes an rvalue reference to a Subscriber and returns a Subscription.
+A Publisher MUST publicly inherit the `PublisherBase` class and MUST offer an `Subscribe` method for subscribing to the stream that takes an rvalue reference to a Subscriber and returns a Subscription.
 Because there is no concrete for all Subscribers, this method must be a template.

-That `operator()` takes an rvalue reference to a Subscription implies that the Publisher takes over ownership of the Subscriber when it is subscribed to.
+That `Subscribe` takes an rvalue reference to a Subscription implies that the Publisher takes over ownership of the Subscriber when it is subscribed to.

-In response to a call to `operator()` the possible invocation sequences for methods on the `Subscriber` are given by the following protocol:
+In response to a call to `Subscribe` the possible invocation sequences for methods on the `Subscriber` are given by the following protocol:

 ```
 OnNext* (OnError | OnComplete)?